A Density Independent Formulation of Smoothed Particle Hydrodynamics: Introduction

 There have been several proposals to improve SPH so that it can deal with the contact discontinuity. \citet{Price2008} discussed the artificial thermal conductivity which was originally introduced by \citet{Monaghan1997}.
 The motivation of the use of the artificial conductivity is that every physical quantity should be {\it smooth} in the standard SPH.
 The artificial conductivity eliminates the discontinuity in the thermal energy.
-As a result, the density near the contact discontinuity becomes smooth and the pressure also becomes smooth with this artificial conductivity.
+Since both the density and energy (entropy) near the contact discontinuity become smooth, the pressure across the contact discontinuity becomes smooth.
 Thus, the Kelvin-Helmholtz instability takes place.
 At the first sight, this artificial conductivity looks similar to the artificial viscosity which is necessary to capture shocks in SPH.
 However, there are two fundamental differences.
 First, the artificial viscosity is used to generate the physical dissipation associated with the shock, while the artificial conductivity adds physically non-existent dissipation.
 One needs to fine-tune the conductivity coefficient to prevent unnecessary smoothing.
-This means that the conductivity must be non-linear.
+This means that the conductivity must be nonlinear.
 Second, if there is a jump in the chemical composition, thermal conductivity is not enough.
-However, whether the use of artificial chemical diffusion is justified or not is an open question. \citet{Read+2010} suggested that the Kelvin-Helmholtz instability took place when the number of neighbors was sufficiently large and the momentum equation of the \citet{RitchieThomas2001} was used. \citet{Abel2011} used the relative pressure instead of the absolute values of pressures in the equation of motion.
+However, whether the use of artificial chemical diffusion is justified or not is an open question.
+He also showed that, when the Ritchie \& Thomas formulation \citep{RitchieThomas2001} was used, the Kelvin-Helmholtz instability grew but the growth of the instability was insufficient. \citet{Read+2010} suggested that the Kelvin-Helmholtz instability took place when a higher order kernel with a large enough number of neighbor particles and the momentum equation of the \citet{RitchieThomas2001} were used. \citet{Abel2011} used the relative pressure, which was first proposed by \citet{Morris1996}, instead of the absolute values of pressures in the equation of motion.
 This formulation improves the treatment of the Kelvin-Helmholtz instability, but breaks the Newton's third law. \citet{Garcia-Senz+2012} considered the use of the integral form of the first derivative, which also improved the treatment of hydrodynamical instabilities.